Julien continued watching Theia throughout the festivities.

 Even if all anyone else did was lie.

-Loretta was busy setting up the next round of activities after dinner, her hair becoming increasingly frazzled as the night went on, and Andrew…
+He picked at his food, his eyes drifting to Loretta who was busy setting up the next round of activities after dinner, her hair becoming increasingly frazzled as the night went on.

 Julien’s eyes lingered on the dark silhouette stationed by the open window nook.

 Andrew was shrouded in shadow just beyond the curtains, staring out into the night without interacting with anyone.
-Julien couldn’t tell if he was simply waiting for time to pass, or if he genuinely enjoyed the night sky more than the company of others.
+Julien couldn’t tell if he was simply waiting for the time to pass, or if he genuinely enjoyed the night sky more than the company of others.

-Julien still wasn’t sure what to make of him.
+He still wasn’t sure what to make of him.

 He wasn’t sociable, he wasn’t flexible, and he wasn’t even useful.